johanjino/RISC-V_CPU/README.md

 |Execute|Clemen Kok|
 |Memory & Write|Sohailul Islam Alvi|

-Pipelined CPU can be found in the `pipeline` branch.

-Each member made the necessary changes to the `risc_v.sv` top-level module file, to put togther their blocks into the design
+Each member made the necessary changes to the `risc_v.sv` top-level module file, to put togther their blocks into the design.

+On the 8th of December 1000 to 1130, team members completed their individual phases of the Pipelining.
+We then added the components needed for Jump instructions and proceeded to test and debug the Pipelined CPU.
+A few bugs were detected:
+1. Write Enable in the Register File was not working as it should be.
+2. Missing lines of instructions.

+The Pipelined CPU worked as it should be after fixing the bugs.

+The working Pipelined CPU can be found in the `pipeline` branch.

 ### **Objective 4:**
 **Pipelined RV32I Microarchitecture with Data Cache**